Edw590/VISOR---Android-Version-Assistant/README.md

 Hi all.
 This Android version is a project I started in January 2020 when I broke my phone's screen and glass (so I could see and do exactly nothing with the screen and touch - only Vysor and TeamViewer helped/help, but only with a PC nearby) - the PC version started in 2017 a month after I learned what programming was, but it's too no-code to publish XD (I didn't know what a function was by then...).
 Anyways.
 As I wasn't gonna switch phone so quickly (bought a new one a year later), I decided to make an assistant for it that would do anything I'd need without the need for me to have a working screen and touch (basically an app for a blind person, I guess).
 Could only use the Power, Vol Up and Vol Down buttons.
 I've now finally decided to make it public, after vastly improving its coding style (<3 IntelliJ's Inspections...) and translating the code to English (was in Portuguese, even though speeches and recognition were already in English).

-Note: I know the name may sound weird, since Legion I think it's for plural stuff, but it's the name of my computer (Lenovo Legion) and seems better than calling it J.A.R.V.I.S., which is already taken.
-When I get speech recognition back on this, I'll test some names and see what are the best recognized ones.

 ## Explanation of the assistant
-As of now (2021-06-27), the assistant does not do all the things it used to on its earlier versions.
-As time passes by, I'll add the old and new functionality to it.
-Its command recognition module (not present here yet) is not a simple recognition - you don't have to say the exact command for it to recognize it.
+Its command recognition module is not a simple recognition - you don't have to say the exact command for it to recognize it.
 It's not smart either though (it's not AI - yet?).
 You can say any words inbetween some hard-coded command words and it will still recognize the action(s).
 You can even tell it to don't do something you just told it to do.
 It's supposed to be an assistant for real-life use.

 It's also supposed to work 100% offline.
 It can use online features, but preferably, only if they're not available offline.
 If Internet connection goes down, app goes down - hmm, nah... xD.